csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 {{CONEXT-PQTLS13SSH}} {{NDSS-PQTLS13}} show that cert chains exceeding TCP initcwnd slow down the handshake (round-trips)

 {{PQTLS}} shows that big certificate chains (even smaller than the TCP initcwnd) slow down the handshake in lossy conditions.

+{{TLS-SUPPRESS}} discusses issue about QUIC and TLS and PQ certificates.

 Cloudflare Blog {{CL-BLOG}} shows that >9-10KB cert chains (even with 30MSS initcwnd) leads to double digit slowdown